Weekend Warriors, Reliability, Redundancy and Performance

 Where is your NIJ test report showing backface deformation (BFD) and multiple shots?

 Reliability: An RF3 (Level 4) plate that weighs seven pounds designed to take one hit of .30 M2 AP having a BFD of 38mm is inferior to a multi-hit, heavier plate with mid-20mm BFDs.
-This is not only reliability, it is the concept of design redundancy and performance.
+This not only refers to reliability, it's about design redundancy and performance.

 It's perfectly fine if the buyer actually knows all of this and evaluates the data.
 Most see the ballistic rating and naturally assume that all plates at the same protection category are created equally.
 But, that is FAR from the truth.

 Pay attention to the new NIJ 0101.07 RF3 protection category.
-It will detail whether the armor is certified for one, two, three or six shots of .30 M2AP.
 It will be a common technique for armor manufacturers to certify a "thin" and "light" one shot plate - but then claim it can routinely take more shots than it's certified for.
-Remember, the certification records the maximum number of shots and you should treat it as such.

 Some of the worst violations of the basic armor building principles of reliability and performance are being committed by the most well-known armor manufacturers.
 They are taking 90-95% alumina strike faces, thinning out the backing materials to minimums and dropping the strike face drop protections (removing rubber pads) for their non-NIJ approved armor.
 Then, they brag about how light it is.
 This industry is full of misinformation, poor reliability and dangerous behaviors.